DraftKings Sportsbook Promo: Double Your Money With +75 Spread For NBA Opening Night

 As far as the last five meetings between the Lakers and Clippers are concerned, the average margin of victory is 6.2.

-Ultimately, this deal is designed to win and help new sportsbook bettors build their bankrolls as a new NBA season kicks off.
+Ultimately, the deal sets up a should-be winner.
+New sportsbook bettors can build their bankrolls as a new NBA season kicks off.

 Participate in the “Sleigh the Spread NBA No Brainer” and double your money on opening night with DraftKings Sportsbook here.